-- 1. Essential Considerations for Choosing External Drive for Mac
+- 1. Essential Considerations for Choosing External Drives for Mac

 - 2. Which Is the Best External Hard Drive for Mac

-Essential Considerations for Choosing External Drive for Mac
+Essential Considerations for Choosing External Drives for Mac

 SSD vs. HDD.
-Whether to choose an SSD or an HDD depends on your pursuits of price, speed, compacity, etc. Generally speaking, SSD drives are smaller, lighter, more durable, and have quicker access time and lower latency.
+Whether to choose an SSD or an HDD depends on your pursuits of price, speed, compacity, etc. Each has its advantages and disadvantages.
+Generally speaking, SSD drives are smaller, lighter, more durable, and have quicker access time and lower latency.
 HDD drives are much cheaper and have larger storage space.

 File system compatibility.
 You'd better choose an external hard drive pre-formatted with macOS-supported file systems, including Mac OS Extend, APFS, FAT32, and exFAT, otherwise, you have to format an external hard drive on Mac by yourself.